f4exb/sdrangel/plugins/channelrx/demodssb/readme.md

 When the power threshold is close to the noise floor a few milliseconds help in preventing noise power wiggle to open the squelch.

-<h3>12: Copy audio to UDP</h3>

-Copies audio output to UDP.
-Output is mono S16LE samples regardless of binaural/monaural operation.

-<h3>13: Audio mute</h3>
+<h3>13: Audio mute and audio output select</h3>

-Use this button to toggle audio mute for this channel.
+Left click on this button to toggle audio mute for this channel.

+If you right click on it a dialog will open to select the audio output device.

 <h3>14: Spectrum display</h3>